NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-dotnet-cli.md

 # Create a NuGet package using the dotnet CLI

 No matter what your package does or what code it contains, you use one of the CLI tools, either `nuget.exe` or `dotnet.exe`, to package that functionality into a component that can be shared with and used by any number of other developers.
+This article describes how to create a package using the dotnet CLI.
 To install the `dotnet` CLI, see [Install NuGet client tools](../install-nuget-client-tools.md).
 Starting in Visual Studio 2017, the dotnet CLI is included with .NET Core workloads.

 For .NET Core and .NET Standard projects that use the [SDK-style format](../resources/check-project-format.md), and any other SDK-style projects, NuGet uses information in the project file directly to create a package.
 For detailed steps, see [Create .NET Standard Packages with dotnet CLI](../quickstart/create-and-publish-a-package-using-the-dotnet-cli.md), [Create .NET Standard Packages with Visual Studio](../quickstart/create-and-publish-a-package-using-visual-studio.md) or [NuGet pack and restore as MSBuild targets](../reference/msbuild-targets.md).

 Technically speaking, a NuGet package is just a ZIP file that's been renamed with the `.nupkg` extension and whose contents match certain conventions.
 This topic describes the detailed process of creating a package that meets those conventions.

-Packaging begins with the compiled code (assemblies), symbols, and/or other files that you want to deliver as a package (see [Overview and workflow](overview-and-workflow.md)).
-This process is independent from compiling or otherwise generating the files that go into the package, although you can draw from information in a project file to keep the compiled assemblies and packages in sync.

 > [!Important]
-> This topic applies to non-SDK-style projects, typically projects other than .NET Core and .NET Standard projects using Visual Studio 2017 and higher versions and NuGet 4.0+.
+> This topic applies to [SDK-style](../resources/check-project-format.md) projects, typically .NET Core and .NET Standard projects.

-## Decide which files to package

-TBD - is this needed?
-Do you need to include any special files?

 ## The role and structure of the .nuspec file

-A `.nuspec` file is not required to create packages for [SDK-style projects](../resources/check-project-format.md) (typically .NET Core and .NET Standard projects that use the [SDK attribute](/dotnet/core/tools/csproj#additions)).
+A `.nuspec` file is not required to create packages for SDK-style projects (typically .NET Core and .NET Standard projects that use the [SDK attribute](/dotnet/core/tools/csproj#additions)).
 However, a `.nuspec` is generated when you create the package.

 If you are creating a package using `dotnet.exe pack` or `msbuild pack target`, we recommend that you [include all the properties](../reference/msbuild-targets.md#pack-target) that are usually in the `.nuspec` file in the project file instead.
 However, you can instead choose to [use a `.nuspec` file to pack using `dotnet.exe` or `msbuild pack target`](../reference/msbuild-targets.md#packing-using-a-nuspec).